 And the best part?
 The book sold well in spite of a total U.S. media blackout because the book had a swear word in the title.
 I’m not kidding.
 Employees at The New York Times and The Wall Street Journal both confirmed that I’m not.

-My Two Years Living Out Of Hotel Rooms
+My Three Years Living Out Of Hotel Rooms

 My favorite is The Westin Bonaventure in Los Angeles.
 If you visit Los Angeles, check out that hotel.
 (If you’re looking for a cool hotel in Chicago, try the Dana at 660 North State Street.)